PokerPal/poker-pal-backend/README.md

 Again, several options:

-- Run one of the two launch profiles from within Rider or Visual Studio
+- Run one of the two launch profiles from within Rider or Visual Studio; most of the time for development you'll want the Development profile.
-- Manually run `dotnet run --launch-profile "Local API/In Memory Database"`; this is what you want for development most of the time rather than the PostgreSQL configuration.
+- Manually run `dotnet run --launch-profile "Development"`
-- Manually run `dotnet run --launch-profile "Local API/PostgreSQL"`
+- Manually run `dotnet run --launch-profile "Staging"`